DanielPaviza/HlidacVystrah/readme.en.md

-# Alert watcher
+# Alert Watcher (Hlídač výstrah)

+- The Czech version of this file is located in the project folder under the name readme.md

 ## Introduction

-- Alert watcher is a web application displaying alerts for meteorological phenomena in regions and municipalities with extended competence in the Czech Republic.
+- Alert Watcher is a web application displaying alerts for meteorological phenomena in regions and municipalities with extended competence in the Czech Republic.
 - The application allows users to create an account and set up email notifications for selected phenomena in their chosen location.

 ### Backend